Baranavichy: Early history

-In the second half of the 17th century, Baranavichy housed the Jesuit mission.
+In the second half of the 17th century, the village of Baranavichy housed a Jesuit mission.
 In the second half of the 18th century, Baranavichy was the property of Massalski and Niesiołowski families.
-The village was administratively part of the Nowogródek Voivodeship until the Third Partition of Poland (1795), when it was annexed by Imperial Russia.
+The village was administratively part of the Nowogródek Voivodeship until the Third Partition of Poland (1795) when it was annexed by Imperial Russia.
 In the 19th century, it belonged to the Countess E.A.
 Rozwadowski.
 It was part of the Novogrodek (now Navahrudak) okrug, which was part of Slonim Governorate, the Lithuania Governorate, the Grodno Governorate and then the Minsk Governorate.

 Growth

-The town's history began on 17 (29) November 1871, the beginning of construction of a movement to the new section of the Smolensk-Brest.
-The name of the station arose during construction was that the nearby village, Baranavichy, whose first mention in the testament of A.E Sinyavskaya in 1627.
-Then, in 1871, not far from the station, the locomotive depot was built.
+The town's history began on 17 November 1871 (O.S., 29 N.S.), the beginning of construction of a railway line to a new section of Smolensk-Brest.
+The name of the station arose during the construction of the nearby village, Baranavichy, whose first mention was in the testament of A.E Sinyavskaya in 1627.
+Then, in 1871, not far from the station, a locomotive depot was built.

-In 1874 came the appearance of the railway junction.
+In 1874, a railway junction appeared.
 In the wooden station buildings lived the railway workers of Baranavichy.
 The new railway linked Moscow with the western outskirts of Imperial Russia.

-The impetus for more intensive settlement of the areas adjacent to the station from the south was the May 27, 1884 decision by the governor of Minsk to build a town, Rozvadovo, on the lands of the landlord, Rozwadowski.
-The town was built according to the governor's plan approved.
-In the village were 120 houses and 500 people.
+The impetus for more intensive settlement of the areas adjacent to the station from the south was the 27 May 1884 decision by the governor of Minsk to build a town, Rozvadovo, on the lands of the landlord, Rozwadowski.
+The town was built according to the governor's approved plan.
+The contained 120 houses and 500 people.